 Not all massage therapists are trained to work with pregnant clients.
 Prenatal massage is a specialized field that requires dedicated training beyond standard massage school curriculum.
 When you’re searching for a provider, look for someone who is explicitly certified in prenatal massage.
 This certification ensures the therapist knows how to properly position you for comfort and safety, understands which areas to avoid, and can adapt their techniques for each stage of pregnancy.
 At Nola Bliss, our licensed massage therapists have the advanced training needed to provide a safe and effective experience.

-Questions to Ask Before Your Appointment
+Don’t Be Shy: Questions to Ask Before You Book

 Don’t be shy about asking questions before you book.
 Your comfort and your baby’s safety are the top priorities.
 First, confirm that the therapist is licensed and has specific training or certification in prenatal massage.
 You can also ask what kind of pillows, bolsters, or table setups they use to support your body during the session.
 A knowledgeable therapist will be happy to walk you through their process and answer any questions you have.
 This is your opportunity to make sure you feel completely comfortable with their expertise before you even step into the room.

-Red Flags to Avoid
+Red Flags to Watch Out For

 Be cautious of general spas or massage chains that offer prenatal massage as just another item on their menu without having specially trained staff.
 A major red flag is a therapist who isn’t familiar with safe positioning or who suggests applying deep pressure directly to your belly or uterus.
 You should also be wary of anyone who dismisses your concerns or isn’t willing to adjust the pressure to your comfort level.
 A professional prenatal massage therapist will always prioritize open communication and your well-being above all else.